Oasis Acupuncture & Integrative Medicine, LLC

 Aloha.

-In 2011 I added Traditional Chinese Medicine (TCM) to my healer’s tool-belt with a Master's Degree in Acupuncture and Oriental Medicine from Oregon College of Oriental Medicine in Portland, Oregon.
+In 2011 I added East Asian Medicine to my healer’s tool-belt with a 4-year Master's Degree in Acupuncture and Oriental Medicine from Oregon College of Oriental Medicine in Portland, Oregon.

-Integrative medicine is essential to effective medicine, to achieving better health and healing.
-My unique background in both Eastern and Western medicine serves to strengthen my insight and ability to treat a vast variety of conditions and collaborate with other practitioners involved in my patients’ healthcare.
+Integrative and personalized medicine is essential for effective medicine, for achieving faster, sustainable healing and overall better health.
+My unique background in both East-Asian and conventional medicine serves to strengthen my insight and ability to diagnose and treat a vast variety of conditions.
+I enjoy collaborating with other practitioners involved in my patients’ healthcare.

-I welcome all patients and encourage everyone to actively participate in his/her/their healing process.
+I welcome all adult patients and encourage everyone to actively participate in his/her/their healing process.

-In my spare time I am cultivating my own health by exploring the Pacific Northwest with my family and friends, tending to my veggie gardens, playing music, and grazing my way through the scrumptiously diverse Portland-area cuisine.
-What a rich and nourishing city we live in.
-Viva Portlandia!
+In my spare time I am cultivating my own health by exploring the Pacific Northwest with my family, friends and beloved dog-friends, tending to our veggie gardens, playing or seeing live music, and grazing my way through the scrumptiously diverse Portland-area cuisine.
+The Pacific Northwest provides endless rich and nourishing adventures.

 Acupuncture Relief Project, Chapagoan, Nepal